Designing the template structure in the DocumentBuilder editor

 Add preset restriction (rule_folder)

-Use these settings to add further restriction conditions and determine the relationships between them.
-You can also add preset restrictions (rule_folder).
+Use this setting to add conditions and define the relationships between them.

 For more details on the functions, refer to the section Using conditions and preset restrictions.